-Due to the NCAA Satisfactory Progress Rule, a student-a at least 12 credit hours per semester, which will count to degree program.
-Therefore, in majors with options or in is not built-in, we must have the following information to with the Satisfactory Progress Rule. ward completion of a programs where the minor determine compliance
+Due to the NCAA Satisfactory Progress Rule, a student-athlete must be enrolled in at least 12 credit hours per semester, which will count toward completion of a degree program.
+Therefore, in majors with options or in programs where the minor is not built-in, we must have the following information to determine compliance with the Satisfactory Progress Rule.

 My minor is

+OR

-OR My concentration within my major is My option within my major is My chosen area in Health Sciences is
+My concentration within my major is

+My option within my major is

+My chosen area in Health Sciences is

 My preferred major in Engineering is

 My preferred major in Business is

 My area(s) of Emphasis is

-Signature of Student --------------------------------------
+Signature of Student Date